 So what is the best coffee for cold brew?
 Ultimately it is a bit subjective, you need to find beans that you love.
 But some good starting places are to opt for a single-origin bean roasted how you like.

 We love Lifeboost Coffee, which offers high quality, organic single origin beans.
 Or Coffee Bros blend is delicious as well!
-If you are a Cold Brew devotee looking to spice it up a bit give Trade Coffees subscription a go!
+If you are a Cold Brew devotee looking to spice it up a bit give Trade Coffee’s subscription a go!
 It is a great way to sample different beans and find the best coffee beans for cold brew.